SemanticAccessAndRetrieval/LODsyndesis/README.md

 &lt;SameAs Neighbors folder&gt;: The folder containing the sameAs Neighbors <br>
 &lt;Output folder&gt;: The output folder for storing the sameAsCatalog. <br>
 &lt;Number of Reducers&gt;: The number of reducers to be used. <br>
-&lt;<SameAsPrefix Index Path&gt; : The path of the SameAsPrefix Index <br>
+&lt;SameAsPrefix Index Path&gt; : The path of the SameAsPrefix Index <br>
-&lt;Threshold for Using the Signature Algorithm&gt; If the number of URIs is less than a threshold, the signature algorithm will be used <br>
+&lt;Threshold for Using the Signature Algorithm&gt;: If the number of URIs is less than a threshold, the signature algorithm will be used <br>
 &lt;Value for Enabling SameAsPrefixIndex&gt; Put 1 for using SameAsPrefixIndex or 0 for not using it.